-Any member or group of members of the Association in good standing may introduce a resolution to be considered by the Council, including voting representatives on behalf of their program or on an individual basis.
+Any member or group of members of the Association in good standing from a membership class eligible to serve as members of EMRA's Representative Council may introduce a resolution to be considered by the Council, including voting representatives on behalf of their program or on an individual basis.
 The Board of Directors may also submit resolutions to the Council.